Greeks in Hawaii: Killing of Peter Camarinos

 Significant to the small Greek community at the time was the death of Peter G. Camarinos.
 Camarinos had been considered the one most aggressively in favor of the counter-revolution, a major planner and sponsor of the insurgency.
-He stated “I will give half that I am worth to see the damned Missionary sons of bitches hung”.
+He stated "I will give half that I am worth to see the damned Missionary sons of bitches hung".

 By 1896 Camarinos had allegedly become mentally ill; his friends and family supported him and had him admitted to Andrews Asylum for the Insane in California.
 One year later he was dead; the asylum physician concluded he had died of paresis.
 Camarinos’ family received his body in an advanced stage of decomposition two or three days after he had died.
 His family accused the asylum of purposefully using the decay to conceal bruises that implied that he had been kicked and beaten to death.
 John R. Griffith, who had been admitted to the asylum for dementia, witnessed Camarinos complain about his breakfast, then attack an attendant named John Lynn and then attack a nurse.
 Two other attendants intervened and threw Camarinos to the ground and held him down as Lynn jumped onto Camarinos’ stomach repeatedly until Camarinos fainted.

 A critic of the Republic suggested the killing was ordered by Sanford B. Dole and William O. Smith to eliminate an enemy and make an example of Camarinos for opposing the Republic.

+Community today

+The Saints Constantine and Helen Greek Orthodox Cathedral of the Pacific (Honolulu) is still active.
+It has a Greek-language school for children.